The Ernst Selmer International Workshop

 On Selmer’s birthday, February 11, 2003, the Selmer center was established in honor of prof. Selmer on the foundation of the coding and cryptography group at the University of Bergen, and it conducts research in cryptology, data security, and discrete mathematics.
 With the co-location of the Selmer Center and Simula UiB, Bergen has one of the largest and more influential crypto research environments in Scandinavia.

-The tentative program for the event is available here.
+The tentative program for the event is available here (program only), and here (program including abstracts).

 The program for the excursion day is available here.